The Complete Website Redesign Checklist

 10. Review and share

 Give your new design a thorough review, proofreading its written content, checking the navigation flow and ensuring that all links work properly.
-Double check even the smallest of details, such as your website’s favicon, and everything else on this checklist for launching your website.
+Double check even the smallest of details.
 Ask for a few trusted friends or team members to conduct a similar inspection.

 Once your website redesign is ready, give it a marketing boost to support the launch.
 Sharing your fresh new design on social media and in a newsletter announcement is a good way to drive traffic to your website.